2018/19 Update of the Neighborhood Revitalization Strategy (NRS)

 The Committee met four times with czb and staff during this phase between July and December 2018.
 They self-organized into five teams and convened small group “kitchen table” meetings to engage the public in peer-to-peer community conversations.
 The idea behind these meetings was that they were small, honest, and open discussions like a family or group of friends or neighbors might have around a kitchen table.
 In the first round of engagement, these meetings asked participants, "What would you change and what would you keep the same in Wheat Ridge?"

 In the second round of engagement, the citizen Steering Committee hosted additional small group meetings in October and November 2018 to obtain public input on two hypothetical scenarios as a means to understanding what the community values about Wheat Ridge and how it weighs costs and benefits of public decision making.

 In the third round of engagement, a public open house was held on Wednesday, December 12 at the Wheat Ridge Recreation Center.
-Meeting content, including the boards and handouts, are provided below.
+About 100 people attended and meeting content, including the posters and handouts, are provided below.

-- December 12 - Public Open House Boards
+- December 2018 - Public Open House Posters

 - NRS Update - FAQ